greglook/puget/README.md

 followed by some interpretation of the value.

 Puget extends this protocol to support the `#inst` and `#uuid` built-ins from the EDN standard.
-In addition, it supports `#bin` for base64-encoded binary data, and `#uri` for specifying Uniform Resource Identifiers.
+In addition, it supports `#puget/bin` for base64-encoded binary data, and `#puget/uri` for specifying Uniform Resource Identifiers.

 To give your own types a tag extension, use the `extend-tagged-*` functions.
 For example, to extend `#inst` tagging to Joda `DateTime` objects: